wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 <a target="_blank" href="https://docs.microsoft.com/en-us/azure/notebooks/quickstart-export-jupyter-notebook-project#use-notebooks-with-azure-machine-learning">DOCS</a>:
 <a target="_blank" href="https://docs.microsoft.com/en-us/azure/machine-learning/how-to-run-jupyter-notebooks">Run Jupyter Notebooks in a ML workspace</a>

-1. GitHub.com now display <tt>.ipynb</tt> (Jupyter notebook) files in internet browsers when you click on "Raw".
+1. On an internet browser, view a <tt>.ipynb</tt> (Jupyter notebook) file GitHub.com.
 It may take several seconds to render.
 For example:

-   <a target="_blank" href="
+   NOTE: That is adapted from <a target="_blank" href=" https://github.com/MicrosoftLearning/mslearn-ai900/blob/main/01%20-%20Image%20Analysis%20with%20Computer%20Vision.ipynb"> https://github.com/MicrosoftLearning/mslearn-ai900/blob/main/01%20-%20Image%20Analysis%20with%20Computer%20Vision.ipynb</a>
-   https://github.com/MicrosoftLearning/mslearn-ai900/blob/main/01%20-%20Image%20Analysis%20with%20Computer%20Vision.ipynb">
-   https://github.com/MicrosoftLearning/mslearn-ai900/blob/main/01%20-%20Image%20Analysis%20with%20Computer%20Vision.ipynb</a>
+   then removing setup in Azure, so that the Notebook can be cross-platform (also work outside of Azure).

    Currently, GitHub does not provide a "run" button when displaying Notebooks.

+   For that, you need to create a Cognitive Services instance on Azure, described below.

 1. In a Terminal, load a GitHub repo containing notebooks and associated files: